remotesensorDJB/aplaceonearth_digitalmapping/PITCHME.md

 	- Events (whether real or fictional)
 	- People (authors, characters, etc.)
 	- Places (literary settings, libraries, publishing houses, theatres)
-- Mapping these features of literary interest captures a new dimension of the story
 +++
 ### Literary Louisville
 - What does “mapping the humanities” and in this case “Literary Louisville” look like?